karanchahal/karanchahal.github.io/_posts/2018-05-25-Implementing-Object-Detectors-:-Input-Pipeline.md

     return anchors
 ```

-One tip during the loading of input pipeline is to __always__ try to visualise what you're doing. let's visualise our anchors for an image.
+One tip during the loading of input pipeline is to __always__ try to visualise what you're doing. let's visualise our __anchors__ for an image.
 The compression factor has been bumped up to not let the anchors crowd each other too much.

+This image denotes anchors generate around some pixels.

 ![Anchors]( https://raw.githubusercontent.com/karanchahal/object-detection/develop/wiki/images/anchors.png "Anchors")

 ### Anchors Centers

-We can also visualise anchor centers here
+We can also visualise __anchor centers__ here

 ![Anchors]( https://raw.githubusercontent.com/karanchahal/object-detection/develop/wiki/images/anchorc.png "Anchors")

 ## Conclusion

 That's all for today.
 We generated anchors and loaded the COCO dataset.
 We shall go more into the actual algorithmic details in future posts.
-If one wants to read more on object detection algorithms, read through the papers embedded in the README of the Facebook detectron repository.
+If one wants to read more on object detection algorithms, read through the papers embedded in the README of the Facebook __detectron__ repository.

 Cheers